We are open for business and continue to offer a full range of legal services. Our local approachable experts are here to support you.

 Reaching an out-of-court settlement

-Settling your claim via an out-of-court settlement is usually much faster, cheaper and less stressful than taking your claim to court.
+Settling your spinal cord injury settlement out-of-court is usually much faster, cheaper and less stressful than taking your claim to court.
 That being said, we will never encourage you to agree to a settlement that is not in your best interests when we could achieve a much more beneficial settlement by proceeding to court.

 Taking your spinal injury claim to court